BCHE 4510/6510 Assignment Page

 Student Outcomes

-† The only exception to the "paper solutions" rule is in the event you have a documented illness or emergency (e.g., COVID).
+† The only exception to the "paper solutions" rule is in the event you have a documented illness or emergency.
 In this case, homework solutions and other assignments must be sent as an attachment to my email eiteman@engr.uga.edu by 12:00 pm noon on the published duedate.
-The file(s) MUST have the following format for filenames: "Students Name (Last First) Course Number Assignment Name", in that order.
+The file(s) MUST have the student's name in the filename.
 If you attach multiple files, distinguish them with "A", "B", etc. For example, the following is an acceptable set of filenames for homework attachments:

 Eiteman Mark BCHE4510 HW1 B.doc